 Do Not Expect a Psychopath to Stop

-This follows on logically from the points we have made about empathy and conscience, but it still bears stating explicity for anyone that feels they are caught up in a relationship with a psychopath.
+This follows on logically from the points we have made about empathy and conscience, but it still bears stating explicitly for anyone that feels they are caught up in a relationship with a psychopath.
 We will emphasize the point clearly here:

 Do not expect a psychopath to suddenly have a moral awakening, realize the consequences of their actions on others, and magically stop and apologize for everything.
 Psychopaths lack to two main emotional fail-safes that would ever allow them to do this – conscience and empathy.